conwayste/conwayste/README.md

-# ConWaysteTheEnemy
+# conwayste

 Multiplayer Conway's Game of Life!

-## Installing Depenencies
+## Installing Dependencies
-Conwayste depends on `SDL2`, `SDL2_Mixer` and `SDL2_Image`.
+`conwayste` depends on `SDL2`, `SDL2_Mixer` and `SDL2_Image`.
 We do plan on bundling these libraries with the binary at some point in the future, but for now you'll need to manually install them.
 The versions needed are:

 * `SDL2 v2.0.5`
 * `SDL2\_Mixer v2.0.1`